gregversteeg/LinearSieve/README.md

 * [networkx](http://networkx.github.io)  - A network manipulation library.
 * sklearn - Already in scipy superpack and only required for visualizations.
 * [graphviz](http://www.graphviz.org) (Optional, for compiling produced .dot files into pretty graphs.
-The command line tools are called from vis_topic.
+The command line tools are called from vis_sieve.
 Graphviz should be compiled with the triangulation library for best visual results).

 ###Install